gokudomatic/eco-state-machine/README.md

 This component is a standalone script with no dependency.
 It is compatible with every Godot version that supports signals and vcall.
 It allows to make moderatly complex machines, with attributes, timers and groups.
 Conditions are custom defined with dynamic method calls.
 When a transition happens, wether it was manual or automatic, a signal is sent, which allows to execute code for specific transitions.

+The machine is not meant to be extended but rather instanciated.
+By itself it doesn't manage parallel state machines, but nothing prevents to set multiple machines and have a manager who make them communicate.

+Performance wise, this component is a gdscript and it won't be as fast as a FSM implemented in C++.
+But it's simple to use, no dependency to any version and it gets the flexibility of gdscript.

 ## Conditional links
 This component features a state machine that can handle states and conditional links between them.
 It is possible to manually set a state or to let the machine determine is there's a state change (by calling its method "process(delta)").
 If a condition is given, it can be of 2 kinds :